 Land Law involves analysing and reflecting on the legal rules and underlying policies which govern the ownership and use of land.
 Topics covered include the law of adverse possession (concerning squatters' rights); the rules governing title registration (and the associated controversies); the way in which two or more people can co-own land (including what happens when one of them wants to sell); and many other types of interest which can be held in relation to land – eg leases, mortgages and easements (rights over neighbouring land, such as rights of way).

-Civil Law II (Paper 30)
+Advanced Civil Law (Paper 30)

 The second civil law paper allows for greater exploration of Roman law and builds upon Civil Law I which all students must take.
 It covers the main delicts: furtum (theft) and rapina (robbery), where it touches on the overlap between criminal and civil process and the implications; iniuria (disrespect); and, in considerable detail, damage to property under the lex Aquilia where the seeds of the statutory remedy developed into something like the modern tort of negligence.
 Attention is paid to quasi-delictual obligations, in so far as through these we can approach an understanding of delict itself.
 Throughout attention is paid to close textual analysis, seeing how the great Roman legal thinkers dealt with complex conceptual and policy issues.